mohamad-tohidi/texttools/README.md

 ## 📌 Overview

 **TextTools** is a high-level **NLP toolkit** built on top of modern **LLMs**.
-It provides ready-to-use utilities for **translation, question detection, keyword extraction, categorization, NER, and more** — designed to help you integrate AI-powered text processing into your applications with minimal effort.
+It provides ready-to-use utilities for **translation, question detection, keyword extraction, categorization, NER extractor, and more** — designed to help you integrate AI-powered text processing into your applications with minimal effort.

-Forget boilerplate and low-level utilities — TextTools makes advanced LLM workflows feel like calling a simple Python function.

 ---